AffnanSawad/Royal-Enfield-Bangladesh/README.md

 8. MongoDb Server SetUP .
 Linked With the Bikes Data .
 Now Data's r on the server & database. database [localhost:5000/bikes] link is used  in fetch( 'localhost:5000/bikes ) instead of old fake data method.

 9. Private Route SetUp.

+10. Add to my cart button added on carts .
+By using tanstack query we show how to save my cart item  and show into dashboard  & also refetch to load data autometically and counted price and items number automatically.  [ usecart.jsx ,

+11. Created Dash board and loaded all data of my booked item . [ dashboard.jsx , MyCart.jsx  ]

+12. Added the feature of delete my cart item .  [ MyCart.jsx ]